ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 that this document distinguishes between a WebTransport server and an HTTP/3 server.
 An HTTP/3 server is the server that terminates HTTP/3 connections; a WebTransport server is an application that accepts WebTransport sessions, which can be accessed via an HTTP/3 server.
+An application client is user or developer-provided code, often untrusted, that uses the interface offered by the WebTransport client to communicate with an application server, which in turn uses the interface offered by the WebTransport server to accept incoming WebTransport sessions.

 # Overview

 ## QUIC, WebTransport, and HTTP/3

 QUIC version 1 {{!RFC9000}} is a secure transport protocol with flow control and congestion control.
 QUIC supports application data exchange via streams;
 reliable and ordered byte streams that can be multiplexed.
 Stream independence can mitigate head-of-line blocking.
 While QUIC provides streams as a transport service, it is unopinionated about their usage.
 The applicability of streams is described by section 4 of {{?RFC9308}}.

 HTTP is an application-layer protocol, defined by "HTTP Semantics" {{!RFC9110}}.
 HTTP/3 is the application mapping for QUIC, defined in {{!RFC9114}}.
 It describes how QUIC streams are used to carry control data or HTTP request and response message sequences in the form of frames and describes details of stream and connection lifecycle management.
 HTTP/3 offers two features in addition to HTTP Semantics: QPACK header compression {{?RFC9208}} and Server Push {{Section 4.6 of RFC9114}}.

 WebTransport session establishment involves interacting at the HTTP layer with a resource.
-For Web user agents, this interaction is important for security reasons, especially to ensure that the resource is willing to use WebTransport.
+For Web user agents, or "WebTransport clients", this interaction is important for security reasons, especially to ensure that the resource is willing to use WebTransport.

 Although WebTransport requires HTTP for its handshake, when HTTP/3 is in use, HTTP is not used for anything else related to an established session.
 Instead, QUIC streams begin with a header sequence of bytes that links them to the established session.
 The remainder of the stream is the body, which carries the payload supplied by the application using WebTransport.
-This process is similar to WebSockets over HTTP/1.1 {{?ORIGIN=RFC6455}}, where access to the underlying byte stream is enabled after both sides have completed the handshake.
+This process is similar to WebSockets over HTTP/1.1 {{?ORIGIN=RFC6455}}, where access to the underlying byte stream is enabled after both sides have completed an initial handshake.

 The layering of QUIC, HTTP/3, and WebTransport is shown in
 {{fig-webtransport-layers}}.
 Once a WebTransport session is established, applications have nearly direct access to QUIC.

 ~~~~~~~~~~ aasvg